-- Commsec Consumer Price Index (CPI) projection is 2.8% for 2015/16 and following years; - The Australian Bureau of Statistics showed that the Road Bridge Construction Index for Victoria was an average of 3.9% for the five year period ending March 2015; - Flow on negative impacts from Reserve Bank reducing official interest rates on February and May 2015.
+- Commsec Consumer Price Index (CPI) projection is 2.8% for 2015/16 and to increase to around 3.1% in the following years; - The Australian Bureau of Statistics showed that the Road Bridge Construction Index for Victoria was an average of 3.6% for the five year period ending December 2014; - Flow on negative impacts from Reserve Bank reducing official interest rates on February 2015.
 This results in a reduction in income being generated on investments; - The Australian Prudential Regulation Authority introduced a new Prudential Standard in 2014 to assess the market value of assets in defined benefit superannuation funds.
 The budget impact for South Gippsland is the likelihood of further more frequent calls being made upon Council to fund defined benefits superannuation liabilities; and - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012.